Baden-Powell Award: Scouts Association of Malaysia

+The candidates who are awarded the Baden-Powell Award are eligible to apply to become the member of the Association of Top Achiever Scouts (ATAS) (Malay: Persatuan Pengakap Berprestasi Tinggi) and get their badge.

 New Zealand

 The Baden Powell Award is a peer recognition Award, not a badge that can be earned on the completion of a set of criteria.

 The Rover Crew, in consultation with the Regional Rover Leader, awards the Baden Powell Award for a member which: